 In a backwardated market there is a premium on current prices over the future.

 This occurs when there is increased demand for a product NOW, as is the case in an expanding global economy post financial crisis (or post pandemic) or when there are supply disruptions due to politics, wars, or civil unrest in producing regions (ie, a near-global boycott of Russian oil).

 A market that is steeply in backwardation often indicates a current shortage in the commodity.
 Additionally, it doesn’t pay to buy barrels now and stick them in storage until later.
 In fact, if you have oil in storage, you are incentivized to pull it out.

 As we showed above, a backwardated oil price curve might look like this:

 What is Contango?

-With the recent drop in crude oil prices, there have been a lot of news stories covering interest in storage plays and demand for storage, both on land and using waterborne cargo vessels.
+When crude oil prices decline, there tends to be news stories covering interest in storage plays and demand for storage, both on land and using waterborne cargo vessels.
 This is driven by a Contango market pricing structure where prompt crude oil prices are below those in the future.

 Now, if you aren’t familiar with the term ‘contango‘, you certainly aren’t alone.

 A contango market occurs when prompt crude oil prices fall below those further out in the future.
 There are futures contracts for each month going out many years.
 These prices reflect the market’s current as well as future expectations of oil prices.